West Side Airlines Terminal: Design and operations

 The ground floor of the terminal contained a two-story passenger concourse and waiting room lined by airline ticket counters and was accessible by entrances on West 42nd Street and Tenth Avenue.
 Luggage conveyors located behind the ticket counters were used to transport checked baggage to a dispatching room at the southwest corner of the building.
 The ground floor also included an information booth, newsstand, restaurant, oyster bar, and cocktail lounge.
 The second floor contained a balcony around the passenger concourse with restrooms and airline offices.
 The third and fourth floors of the building were used by American Airlines and Trans World Airlines (TWA), respectively, as reservation offices for ticket purchases in the New York metropolitan area; the building's communication system was equipped to handle accommodate 15,000 to 20,000 calls per day.
 American's reservation offices had been previously located at LaGuardia Airport and the TWA office space at the terminal was also used to manage their transatlantic services.
 The lower level of the terminal contained a public parking garage for 190 autos.

 Bus operations by Carey Transportation, Inc. were accommodated on street level at the south side of the building, which had a 400 ft covered platform for passenger loading and unloading.
 Buses traveling from Newark Airport would exit the Lincoln Tunnel via northbound Dyer Avenue and turn left onto West 41st Street to drop off and pick up passengers along the south side of the terminal.
 To return to the airport, buses continued traveling westbound on West 41st Street, crossed Tenth Avenue, and turned left onto Galvin Avenue to enter the tunnel.
 The parcel of land that had been acquired by the Port Authority of New York allowed bus loading and unloading operations to occur off-street.

 The terminal was operated under by the West Side Airlines Terminal Corporation, a private entity composed of airlines that used the facility.
-Seven airlines began operating at the terminal on opening day: Allegheny, American, Eastern, Mohawk, National, United, and Trans World.
+Seven airlines began operating at the terminal on opening day: Allegheny, American, Eastern, Mohawk, National, United, and TWA.

 In 1965, American Airlines moved its reservations center from the West Side Airlines Terminal to the Chrysler Building.
 That same year, the garage in the basement of the facility was leased to Avis for use as a rental car facility as well as public parking.

 In 1967, a six-month pilot service was initiated to provide non-stop bus service between the West Side Airlines Terminal and Teterboro Airport in an attempt to reduce congestion at Kennedy, LaGuardia, and Newark airports by luring smaller planes to Teterboro and making it more attractive to passengers using private aircraft.
 The bus service was operated by Carey Transportation under contract to the Port of New York Authority using vehicles with a capacity of 18 passengers.
 The bus service had very low ridership was only averaging 144 passengers per week after the first nine weeks of operation.